 Fishing in Baptiste, once one of the best lakes in the range, declined in a shocking way through the last part of the 20th century, but is regaining its reputation and quality.
 Camping sites are aplenty but if the weather falls apart be prepared for a wild and windy experience.

 Some of the peaks are located on the Wind River Indian Reservation, where special travel regulations may apply.

 Parties can reach the Baptiste area from the Big Sandy trailhead, coming over Hailey Pass.
 That is one long hump of approximately 18 miles.
 Coming in from Dickenson Park on the east side will net you an approach of about 15 miles, and is probably the 'easiest' entry.
 Inquire with the Forest Service in Lander (Shoshone N.F.) about the road up to Dickenson, as conditions and travel restrictions change.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Baptiste Lake:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Baptiste Lake:

 Featured Route For Baptiste Lake

 Sendero Luminoso Free 5.13d 8b 31 X 32 E8 7a Wyoming

 : ... : Mount Hooker

 This is an Incredible and sustained free climb.
 Very technical climbing, from patina crimping, to tech-9 seam navigation.
 Nik, Dave and I spent two summers out at Mount Hooker working on this route, employing a variety of techniques to find the free line- aid climbing endless beak seams, equipping free variations ground-up off hooks and stances, and hours spent working sequences on mini-traxion.
 The first 5 pitches actually follow an original attempt of the wall, joining Sendero Luminoso at the ...[more]
 Browse More Classics in Wyoming